Simone Sello: Vasco Rossi

+Later in November 2021, the song appears again on Vasco's album Siamo Qui where Simone co-wrote Prendiamo il Volo and Patto con Riscatto.

+On March 8 2024, in occasion of international women day, Vasco Rossi presented and released the song Libera e se mi va written by him for the singer Denise Faro who recorded the final version, co-produced by Simone Sello.

 Scoring

 In 2004 Simone wrote part of the soundtrack of the movie The Youngest Guns, and in 2005 he scored a short movie called 4 and 1/4 with Alex Alessandroni Jr.

 With Saverio Principini, he co-scored the documentary Una su Tre (2011), and in 2012 he contributed to the soundtrack of the documentary Iceberg Slim: Portrait of a Pimp, directed by Jorge Hinojosa and produced by Ice-T.

 Songwriting and production

 As SimoneX, he had the song Lines of Change licensed in the movie Two Lovers (2008) and with Mafia Bianca Llc he had the song I Am Changing, co-written with Steven E. Heinstein, used in the movie When in Rome (2010 Touchstone Pictures) and its CD soundtrack.
 Another one of their songs I Know I am Broken made it into the episode Where`s Kaylie in the TV series Make It or Break It (2009).